Almost all amplifiers are voltage-drive amplifiers

 The voltage of the microphone effect does influence the output voltage, but not the output current, because the output current is controlled by the amplifier.

-With current-drive the current is controlled and the voltage is distorted, but the current is translated to sound.
+With current-drive the current is controlled and the voltage is distorted, but (only) the current translates to sound.
 With current-drive all current distortion by the implicit voltage to current conversion and by the microphone effect are eliminated, which results in much lower distortion levels and a much clearer sound than voltage-drive.

 Tube amplifiers are not current-drive amplifiers